 Prince: What’s he saying.
 I’m afraid my Gaelic isn’t great…I mean, I’ve never actually been to Scotland before.

-Macdonald (listening): Wait…something about a great disaster for the Highlands if you march on Edinburgh.
+Macdonald (listening): Wait…something about a great disaster for the Highlands if you march on Edinburgh in 1745.
 Defeat…there’s nothing like enough support.
 The government armies will blow you away…sometime next year.
 Near Inverness.

 Highland life will be changed for ever.
 There’ll be Yorkshire folk everywhere.
 You’ll never return…something about a Skye boat song and will ye no come back again…At least, I think that’s what’s that he’s singing.